40-Year-Old Quarterback – New England Patriots

 Tom Brady Contract Information:

-In February of 2013, Brady signed a three-year contract extension with the Patriots that runs through the 2017 season.
+In February of 2016, Brady signed a two-year extension with the Patriots that runs through the 2019 season.

 To instantly reveal our fantasy analysis of every player – including Tom Brady – simply subscribe now.